Cavender-Bares-Lab/Data-management-lab/docs/protocols/reproduction_survey.md

                 - see table below for categories
                 - an exact count is not needed for categories, if it is clear that it falls within a range, simply choose the corresponding category.
             * All other species: raw count
-                - choose a quarter section of the tree as shown in the figure below, count the quarter and multiply by 4.
+                - choose a quarter section of the tree as shown in Figure 1 below, count the quarter and multiply by 4.
 Enter in number.
     * **Save**
         - fulcrum app was created with several requirement rules, you must fill in the requirements in order to save properly.
         - After saving the reproduction data, on the main page for an individual: